motm-therapy/website/docs/index.md

 ## Affiliations

 Being active members of the therapeutic community in good standing is important to us.
-Here are our current memberships, governing bodies, and other affiliations.
+Here are our current governing bodies, organizations that we are members of, and our other affiliates.
 See our individual provider profiles for more details on their specific affiliations.

 <div class="grid" markdown>